sui-foundation/sui-demo-day-hk/README.md

 ## Contest Structure

-### Registration Period - March 15th to April 11th, 9 PM
+### Registration Period - March 15th to April 11th, 9 PM HKT

 1. Register for the Sui Demo Day by following the steps described above

 2. The submitted project information above will be public and used by in the audience voting and panel judging process.

-4. Teams are able to update their submitted project information up until April 15th, 23:59pm by submitting additional PR's to this repo.
+4. Registered teams are able to update their submitted project information up until April 15th, 23:59pm by submitting additional PR's to this repo.

 5. Join the [Sui Demo Day @ HK Telegram group](https://t.me/sui_demo_day_hk) for coordination of the contest.